-This is an initial public offering of ordinary shares of ATIF Holdings Limited.
-We are offering, on a best effort basis, our ordinary shares, \$0.001 par value per share ("Ordinary Shares").
+This is an initial public offering of ordinary shares of Asia Times Holdings Limited.
+We are offering, on a best effort basis, a minimum of 2,000,000 and a maximum of 5,000,000, our ordinary shares, \$0.001 par value per share, at a price of US\$4.00 per share ("Ordinary Shares").

 Prior to this offering, there has been no public market for our Ordinary Shares.
-We expect the initial public offering price will be \$5.00 per Ordinary Share.
-We are in the process of applying to list our Ordinary Shares and have reserved the symbol "ATIF" for purposes of listing our Ordinary Shares on the NASDAQ Capital Market under the symbol "ATIF."
+We are in the process of applying to list our Ordinary Shares and we expect our Ordinary Shares will trade on the NASDAQ Capital Market under the symbol "ATIF."

 Investing in our Ordinary Shares involves a high degree of risk, including the risk of losing your entire investment.
-See "Risk Factors" beginning on page $\underline{10}$ to read about factors you should consider before buying our Ordinary Shares.
+See "Risk Factors" beginning on page 9 to read about factors you should consider before buying our Ordinary Shares.

 We are an "emerging growth company" as used in the Jumpstart Our Business Startups Act of 2012, and as such, we have elected to take advantage of certain reduced public company reporting requirements for this prospectus and future filings.
-See "Risk Factors - Risks Related to Our Business" and "Prospectus Summary - Implications of Our Being an 'Emerging Growth Company'" on pages $\underline{10}$ and $\underline{5}$ , respectively.
+See "Risk Factors - Risks Related to Our Business" and "Prospectus Summary - Implications of Our Being an 'Emerging Growth Company'" on pages 9 and 2, respectively.